SEO Progress Tracking: A Comprehensive Guide

 Plus, this metric enables you to figure out who else is appearing to users in search results after they enter the search query you’re targeting.

+The higher a website’s search visibility, the more likely it is to draw in targeted traffic.
+SE Ranking lets you access this data.
 Just navigate to the My Competitors tab in the left-hand navigation menu.
 Here, you can view the proportion of views that your website and its competitors will receive based on your website’s target keywords.

 By default, this section displays the websites targeting the same keywords that you’re monitoring on your SE Ranking project.
-By applying filters you can select a different set of keywords (e.g., the ones you target for your blog or landing pages).
+By applying filters you can select a different set of relevant keywords (e.g., the ones you target for your blog or landing pages).
 This allows you to accurately pinpoint your SERP competitors for those specific search queries.

 Backlink Checker